 The FHLBank System is one of the leading issuers of LIBOR-linked securities and is committed to a successful transition to SOFR.
-Through May 2021, the System’s Office of Finance has issued nearly $500 billion in SOFR-linked securities.
+Through Feb.
+2022, the System’s Office of Finance has issued $500 billion in SOFR-linked securities.

 We have created this page to help ensure that our members are prepared for the transition and the possible changes in operations, financial management strategy or product offerings as a result of the phase out.